dovecot/documentation/source/settings/cluster.rst

 These settings are for both Dovecot proxies and backends.

-.. hacluster:setting:: hacluster_geodb
+.. cluster:setting:: cluster_geodb
    :values: @string

    Dictionary URI used for the globally shared GeoDB.
 This typically points to Cassandra.

-.. hacluster:setting:: hacluster_local_site
+.. cluster:setting:: cluster_local_site
    :values: @string

    Name of the local site.
-This must be the same name as used by ``doveadm hacluster site`` commands.
+This must be the same name as used by ``doveadm cluster site`` commands.

-.. hacluster:setting:: hacluster_localdb
+.. cluster:setting:: cluster_localdb
    :values: @string

    Dictionary URI used for the server-specific local database.
 This typically